[ Read my product review disclaimer here.]

 Here the minuses:

-NOTE: On the other hand, we also need to do that with our files, as well.
+NOTE: On the other hand, we also need to do that with files stored on hard drives, as well.
 My hard drives are littered with programs from companies that are out of business – Extensis – or only 32-bit – Final Cut Pro 7 – or no longer supported by their developer – Aperture from Apple.

 An added disadvantage of the LTO format is that neither HP nor IBM support Thunderbolt natively on their tape drives.
 (They generally only support SAS.)
 This means that mLogic needs to add a Thunderbolt controller to the mTape to make it work seamlessly with a Mac.
 In fact, mLogic has bundled an excellent SAS hardware controller and hidden it inside the case, so that, as users, we don’t see it and don’t need to worry about it.
 However, this lack of native Thunderbolt support dramatically increases the price for Mac users that want to use LTO technology.